Expertium/expertium.github.io/20reasons.md

 # 20 reasons why Anki isn't popular

-I decided to put together every single reason that I could think of or have heard from someone else.
-If a reason is not on this list, you are probably the first person to ever think of it.
+I decided to put together every single reason that I could think of, or that I had heard from someone else.
+If a reason is not on this list, you are probably the first person to think of it.

 1​)​ Active recall.
 It forces you to retrieve information, which strengthens memory.
 But it's mentally taxing.
 Mental effort feels uncomfortable and people naturally avoid it.
 Speaking of which, I recommend reading "Thinking, Fast and Slow" by Daniel Kahneman, he talks a lot about it.